-Texas Insurance Code Chapter 2210 requires that TWIA rates be reasonable, adequate, and not unfairly discriminatory.
-Rates include factors for actual and modeled windstorm losses, operational expenses, repayment of any outstanding bonds, and a reasonable provision for contribution to the Catastrophe Reserve Trust Fund.
-The statute requires rates to be filed annually with TDI.
+Chapter 2210 requires that TWIA rates be reasonable, adequate, and not unfairly discriminatory.
+TWIA’s rates include factors for actual and modeled windstorm losses, operational expenses, repayment of any outstanding bonds, and a reasonable provision for contribution to the Catastrophe Reserve Trust Fund.

 Recent Rate Changes

 TWIA’s Board is mindful of insurance costs on policyholders and has chosen to propose a series of smaller rate changes over the years to achieve rate adequacy.
-From 2011 through 2018 (except for 2017), the TWIA Board authorized staff to file 5% rate increases with TDI; a 0% rate change was filed for 2017.
-There will be no rate change for 2019.
+The following table outlines the rate changes approved by the Board and implemented by TWIA since 2011.

 *TWIA filed a 10% rate increase with TDI.
 The governor suspended TDI’s consideration of the rate filing, and TWIA subsequently withdrew the filing.